-San Francisco Health Service System Custom Access+ HMO 25
+San Francisco Health Service System Custom Access+ HMO[®] 25

-This Summary of Benefits shows the amount you will pay for Covered Services under this Blue Shield of California benefit Plan.
-It is only a summary and it is part of the contract for health care coverage, called the Evidence of Coverage (EOC)1.
+This Summary of Benefits shows the amount you will pay for Covered Services under this Blue Shield of California Plan.
+It is only a summary and it is included as part of the Evidence of Coverage (EOC).
 Please read both documents carefully for details.

-Provider Network: Access+ HMO Network
+Medical Provider Network: Access+ HMO Network

-This benefit Plan uses a specific network of Health Care Providers, called the Access+ HMO provider network.
+This Plan uses a specific network of Health Care Providers, called the Access+ HMO provider network.
 Medical Groups, Independent Practice Associations (IPAs), and Physicians in this network are called Participating Providers.
 You must select a Primary Care Physician from this network to provide your primary care and help you access services, but there are some exceptions.
 Please review your Evidence of Coverage for details about how to access care under this Plan.
 You can find Participating Providers in this network at blueshieldca.com.